MartinThoma/phlasch/.github/README.md

   Default: phlasch

-  If you're not using Phlasch as an aiohttp lib don't mind this, but if you are, this is the app key which the database engine is set on after creation.
+  If you are not using Phlasch as an aiohttp lib don't mind this, but if you are, this is the app key which the database engine is set on after creation.